Asadullah-Dal17/learn-opencv-python/README.md

 # learn-opencv-python
 learn opencv-python from basic to advances, with AiPhile

 in this  repository I will provide the all the basics stuff required in opencv, to get started
-# TODO
+## TODO

+- [ ]  Test in opencv installation
 - [x] reading images
+- [ ] saving the images / writing the image
+- [ ] change color spaces
+- [ ] getting pixels values
+- [ ] getting pixels location
+- [ ] cropping region